 In May 2019, Muslims around the world fasted for the holy month of Ramadan.
 As someone who has experienced mental health issues, it can be a difficult time of year to stay focused and motivated, especially when you have no family around to encourage you, and work long hours.

 It don’t really know what to say about this one.
-I wrote something very personal to me about having an alcoholic parent, and how that hurt me mentally.
+I wrote something very personal about having an alcoholic in the family and how that affected me mentally.
 I was invited to the BBC’s Asian Network to discuss my article with Nihal Arthanayake and speak to listeners going through the same thing.

 I was recently invited to the BBC to take part in The Big Debate on BBC Asian Network and yes, I almost wet myself in a fit of nerves but yes, it was also an experience I thought worth sharing.